Skip to Content

 No. From many years of experience, we can assure you that not all RV step covers are the same – or even close to the same.

 When we started RVing, there was a lot we didn’t know.
 We bought the cheap step covers you see available in most camping stores and thought they’d be fine.
-Not only did they not serve the purpose well, but they also didn’t last.
-So in the end, they were a double fail.
-Wiping our shoes on that fake turf material was virtually useless – sort of like wiping your shoes on grass.
-And they fell apart within a year, so we had to replace them frequently, making them “cheap” in quality only!
+Not only did they NOT serve the purpose well, but they also didn’t last.
+In the end, they were a double failure.
+Wiping our shoes on that fake turf material was virtually useless (sort of like wiping your shoes on limp grass), and they fell apart within a year, so we had to replace them frequently, making them “cheap” in quality only!

 What Are the Best RV Step Covers on the Market?